Unsecured Line of Credit

 Does Fundbox offer an invoice advance loan or business invoice loans?

 Yes.
 If you are approved, you can view your available invoices in your Fundbox dashboard.
 Select an invoice to advance and your funds will be transferred to your bank account the following business day.
-You can learn more about business invoice loans by visiting the Fundbox blog at fundbox.com/blog, where you'll also find Fundbox news.
+You can learn more about business invoice loans by visiting Fundbox's blog, where you'll also find Fundbox news.

 Funds are transferred the next business day and you only pay when you draw.